lcarranco/ZedBoard_Getting_Started/README.md

 #10 in the Setup Guide shows any Windows operating system not Windows XP needs to download the terminal program Tera Term

-After installing the Tera Term, need to set up the UART configuration.
+After installing Tera Term, need to set up the UART configuration.
 Make sure the ZedBoard is connected via USB to your computer and the device is powered on.
 Click File -> New Connection.
 Then click Serial and ok
 ![alt text](https://github.com/lcarranco/zedBoard_getting_started/raw/master/src/images/new-connection.png)

 Next click Setup -> Serial port...